Nolfews/EpiAirConsole/README.md

 - Mobile web page acts as a controller (gamepad)
 - Real-time communication using Socket.IO
 - Modular game integration with Phaser.js (2D games)
+- Room system with PIN codes for multi-player sessions
+- Player-controller pairing with unique device codes
 - All code written in TypeScript

+See [ROOMS.md](ROOMS.md) for details on the room system and controller pairing.

 ## Stack Overview
 - **Frontend:** TypeScript, HTML5, SCSS, Socket.IO-client